People need support when it comes to adopting and sustaining a healthy lifestyle. This is where a health coach can be a major asset.

 Fred Foreman is a basketball coach who depends on his overall health and wellness to engage in his everyday responsibilities.
 As a result, coach Foreman started the 6 Day Detox Program, designed to help renew and enhance the human body’s cleansing and detoxification capabilities.

 Good health is built on a foundation of diet and exercise.
 The goal is to improve and maintain a regimen where you eat healthily and exercise regularly over the long term.
 You do not have to do anything drastic, either.
 You will have an easier time making changes if you start small and gradually shift towards a lifestyle you think is best for you.
 And a health coach can help you achieve maximum success!

-The information herein on "Health Coach El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Health Coach El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.